freefallcid/personal-site/cms/posts/2018-10-16-beginner-node-js-tutorial-2.md

 ### Part 3 coming soon

 In the next part of this tutorial, we will add to our `get` request knowledge by implementing some `post` requests.
 These will allow us to post data to our API to create new records.
-Also, it's not much use saving new records if you have nowhere to persist them, so we will learn how to connect to a MongoDB database to persist our data.
+Also, it's not much use saving new records if you have nowhere to persist them, so in part 4 we will learn how to connect to a MongoDB database to persist our data.

 If you want to be updated when the next part of this series is released [follow me on Twitter](https://twitter.com/bhnywl), where I post all of my new blog posts.
 If you have any questions I'd love to help you, so get in touch either on Twitter or in the comments.